 One of the most boring interpretations of Adam and Eve is that it's a creation story of the first man and woman, something that fundamentalists like to prop up as proof that homosexuality is a sin - "Adam and Eve, not Adam and Steve", they will say, like some self appointed moral authority.
 I always find this profoundly stupid and reductive to the story itself, to be honest.
 But I wanted to call upon the Spirit, as an experiment, to see what channel has to say about the meaning, because it is rich in symbolism:

-Firstly, I see the description of the creation of the heavens and the earth, and everything described therein, as metaphors for the emanations of existence, similar to what is described in Kabbalistic understanding.
+Firstly, I see the description of the creation of the heavens and the earth, and everything described therein, as metaphors for the emanations of existence.
+(The seven days are the Seven Heavens.)
 What follows is perhaps on par with what Lurianic Kabbalists might think of what came of God's creation when existence was willed.
 Channel said that the Garden of Eden is the construct we exist in, and the way the world unfolded.
 Adam and Eve are not primordial humans - they are the components of the cosmos that create.
 In Kabbalah, Keter is the subtlest emanation, closest to YHWH, and is masculine - Malkuth is feminine, and relates to the physical, affiliated with Shekinah.
 Keter spilled into the other emanations as God willed the Tree of Life, thus producing Malkuth - so, in this myth, Eve came of the rib of Adam, a metaphor for the Sacred Feminine birthed out of the Sacred Masculine.

 The cherubim who guard the Garden of Eden once Adam and Eve are banished imply an order that was created by God once a flaw in creation was generated.
 This flaw, like Lurianics have stated, came of when the will of God was too much for creation, and this part of Genesis is an attempt to interpret that.
 It is not that the woman sinned, it is that the reaction in an overabundance of God's will created a flaw in the Sacred Feminine, which affected all.
 Unfortunately, fanatics choose to humiliate womankind because of shoddy ideas about this story.